RekerLab/ActiveDelta/Results/README.md

 #### AL100_External_Test_RF_R1, AL100_External_Test_RF_R2, & AL100_External_Test_RF_R3
 * Provides results for external test sets for Random Forest after training on 100 molecules selected from exploitative active learning.

-#### Plotting
-* Contains results from first repeat of active learning with SMILES, true value, predicted value, and the iteration each molecule was added for the three models and random selection.
-These results are used for the plotting of chemical space through t-SNE.